Walking & Biking

 The City of Arcata continues to work towards creating a friendly place for pedestrians and bicyclists to live, work, play, and visit.
 The City also recognizes the benefits of walking and bicycling as an alternative mode of transportation resulting in reduced carbon emissions and increased health benefits for all members of our community.

 According to the 2000 Census, an estimated 20% of trips in Arcata are done on foot or bike.
-Although this percentage is high, city residents and the City believe Arcata is capable of raising these trips to 50% by the year 2020.
+Although this percentage is high, the City of Arcata made it a goal to work towards achieving 50% of all trips that begin and end in Arcata being made by non-motorized modes by the year 2020.

 Bike Trails and Lanes